Rage and the Politics of Power

 Control:

-Passive internal defensive thought and action to repress needs and feelings to ensure you meet the needs of the external person demanding for their needs be met by you and their feelings are taken care of by you.
+Passive internal defensive thought and action to repress needs and feelings to ensure you meet the needs of the external person demanding that their needs be met by you and their feelings are taken care of by you.

 Politics: (AI overview)